tynopet/homework/homework-72/sb_page38.md

         - She was speaking with a burger bar.

         - He made the reservation via the phone.
-        - He to stay in Sheldon hotel.
+        - He wants to stay in Sheldon hotel.

         - The show finishes at 7.
         - The show started at 5.